 Environmental education takes into account local education and awareness campaigns, efforts to inform and support government and NGOs on climate change adaptation and climate change disaster planning.

-And to prove our commitment to carbon neutrality we needed to demonstrate not just that we had committed to the task, but that we had set a target date.
+And to prove our commitment to carbon neutrality we needed to demonstrate not just that we had committed to the task, but that we had set a target date, which is a minimum 50% reduction on our gross emissions by 2030.

 Globally, our researchers have been at the leading edge of climate change for about 30 years and our researchers have published over 400 titles on climate change and climate science since 2016.